Electricity conversion

 In the ETM, electricity can be used to produce heat for either the district heating network or the industrial heat network.
 There are two power-to-heat technologies that can supply heat to the district heating network.
 Electric boilers directly use electricity to heat up water, while heat pumps use ambient heat as an additional input.

-You can determine the installed capacity of these power-to-heat technologies and their willingness to pay under Flexibility → Electricity conversion → Conversion to heat for district heating.
+You can determine the installed capacity of these power-to-heat technologies and their willingness to pay in the Conversion to heat for district heating section.

 See Heat pumps for more details on how heat pumps work.
 For more information about the district heating and industrial heating networks, go to the District heating infopage.